Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ## Route Tables
 A Route table consists of a set of rules that are used to determine where network traffic from a subnet or gateway is directed.

-When a VPC is created, a route table is automatically created called a `main route table` where it controls the routing for all subnets taht are not explicitly associated with any other route table.
+When a VPC is created, a route table is automatically created called a `main route table` where it controls the routing for all subnets that are not explicitly associated with any other route table.
 In this case we are creating a `custom route table` in which we created for the VPC.

 In the `lab_public_RT`  resource, we are creating the resource in the VPC that we created earlier, identified by the ID of the VPC and creating a default route to send all IPv4 traffic to wherever this route points.
 In this case, we're sending all of the traffic out the Internet Gateway.